jeffersoncechinel/gobarber/README.md

   <img src="https://github.com/jeffersoncechinel/gobarber-web/blob/master/resources/logo.svg" alt="logo" />
 </p>

 Gobarber is an appointments scheduling platform for barber shops and beauty salons.
 This application provides a mobile app where clients can choose the service provider and the appointment date and time for the services.
-The service providers then make use of the desktop application to access its own panel of scheduled appointments filtered by a date selected in the calendar.
+The service providers then make use of the web application to access its own panel of scheduled appointments filtered by a date selected in the calendar.

 Motivation
 ----